 Here's a great example.
 The Maya sleeveless dress is perfect for resort staff in sunny California nearly year round, but employees in Maine would freeze for six months.

 Conversely, the Canby quilted puffer vest would be lost on employees in Florida but would be a welcome addition to an employee uniform program in Colorado.
+(Want to learn more about either garment?
+Contact us here.)

 Even when working indoors, climate can be an issue.
 There are always coworkers who are hot and those who are cold, even when the thermostat is set at 71.
 Having a series of garments that can be layered is a smart move that will keep employees comfortable while properly displaying your brand.